bensheldon/island94-jekyll/_posts/2022-05-01-weeknotes-week-zero.md

 - weeknotes
 ---

-I started a new job this week at GitHub, managing their Ruby Architecture team.
+I started a new job midweek this week at GitHub, managing their Ruby Architecture team.
 I love the team's mission:

 > Making it easy for our engineers to create, deliver, and operate best-of-class Ruby and Rails applications, and sharing the best of it with the world.